 Robin Singh, the creator of the TestMasters course and the foremost authority on LSAT preparation, has worked assiduously to ensure that the TestMasters course is the best LSAT preparation course available.
 The techniques and strategies that he has invented have set TestMasters apart as the most comprehensive and effective LSAT course and have allowed Robin Singh himself to achieve more perfect scores on the LSAT than anyone else in the world.

-Will my LSAT score play a major role in the law school admissions process?
+How important is the LSAT in the law school admissions process?

-Since when has TestMasters been preparing students for graduate exams?
+How long has TestMasters been preparing students for graduate entrance exams?

 Since 1991 TestMasters has helped over 150,000 students reach their admissions goals by providing them with the best LSAT preparation course.